alakcreature/ZoomMeet/README.md

 - **Start Zoom / Google meetings directly from VS Code**: No need to open the Zoom / Google app or web browser.
 - **Quick access** to Zoom / Google meetings from the **Activity Bar**.
 - **Webview for direct interaction**: Start Zoom / Google meetings with a single click from the webview interface.
+- **(NEW) Save your personal meeting link**: Enter your Zoom / Google Meet link once, and it will be saved automatically within the extension itself (locally on your system).

 ### Demo

 ![Demo](demo.gif) [](demo.gif)

 ## Installation